The EvalGroup’s Clients

 Funding Source: Core State Violence and Injury Prevention Program (CORE SVIPP)

-Assisted with the process and outcome evaluation of the grantees the received the CDC Core VIPP funding; administered electronic national surveys to state health departments annually; provide a state-by-state summary of programmatic activities and state health outcomes.
+Assisted with the process and outcome evaluation of the grantees that received the CDC Core VIPP funding; administered electronic national surveys to state health departments annually; provided a state-by-state summary of programmatic activities and state health outcomes.
+Developed a web-based Tableau data visualization dashboard to support state health department injury and violence prevention (IVP) programs funded under the Core SVIPP.

 West Central Georgia Cancer Coalition (WCGCC)